 "Resolved by the Committee on Transportation and Infrastructure of the United States Senate, in accordance with Section 110 of the Rivers and Harbors Act of 1962, the Secretary of the Army is requested to review the feasibility of providing shoreline erosion control, beach nourishment, storm damage reduction, environmental restoration and protection, and related improvements in Okaloosa County, Florida, taking into consideration the unique characteristics of the existing beach sand and the need to develop a comprehensive body of knowledge, information, and data on coastal area changes and process as well as impact from federally constructed project in the vicinity of Okaloosa County, Florida.

 The Bipartisan Budget Act of 2018 (Public Law 115-123), Division B, Subdivision 1, Title IV, appropriates funding for the study at full Federal expense.
-As identified under this "Supplemental Appropriation" bill, the study is subject to additional reporting requirements and are expected to be completed within three years and for \$3 million dollars.
-The Non-Federal Sponsor (NFS) is the Okaloosa County Board of Commissioners.
+As identified under this "Supplemental Appropriation" bill, the study is subject to additional reporting requirements and are expected to be completed within three years and for \$3 million dollars:The Non-Federal Sponsor is the Okaloosa County Board of Commissioners.
+Their central point of contact is the Director of Beach Management for the Okaloosa County TDC.